-- Select the Limit read and write data rate to check box and specify the maximum rate to restrict the total speed of reading and writing data to the backup repository disk.
+- Select the Limit read and write data rates to check box and specify the maximum rate to restrict the total speed of reading and writing data to the backup repository disk.
 For more information, see Limiting Combined Data Rate for Backup Repositories.

-The Limit read and write data rate to settings does not apply to health checks performed as part of backup and backup copy jobs.
+The Limit read and write data rates to settings does not apply to health checks performed as part of backup and backup copy jobs.
 Even if you limit read/write rate for a backup repository, the health check will consume resources of the backup repository regardless of this setting.
 Consider this limitation when configuring basic and health check schedules for backup and backup copy jobs.

 To configure advanced repository settings: